Need tips to get motivated and stay focused on work, workouts or healthy eating? Get actionable tips in this post!

 How To Get Motivated and Stay Focused

 So, identify what you want to accomplish and who will inspire you when it feels hard along the way.
 And if you can share your goal with any of those people, even better.
+Surrounding yourself with positive people is a sure way to succeed.
 They’ll help keep you motivated when you share your progress and struggles.

 You’ve heard the saying “Fail to prepare, prepare to fail”?
 Well, it’s 100% true.
 When I was planning to leave Corporate America, I talked to my accountant and financial planner 2 years before I quit so I knew, big picture, how things could change.
 Then, I made a 12 month plan to replace my salary.
 I mapped out how much I needed to make from other sources of income, what my schedule would look like each week to get all the work done, and consciously sacrificed a lot to meet my goal.
 It wasn’t always fun, but I was willing to sacrifice in the short term to get what I wanted in the long run: career flexibility and independence.